azzaouiyazid/azzaouiyazid/README.md

 - :telescope: Second Year Software engineer Student at Zhejiang University of technology (ZJUT) based in Hangzhou , China .

-- :seedling: My current focus is on the Java programming language universe, and I am currently studying the Udacity Java developer Nanodegree in my spare time with the goal of becoming a full-time Java developer.
+- :seedling: My current focus is on the Front-end developpement universe, and I am currently studying the Odin Project course in my spare time with the goal of becoming a Front-end developer .

 - :zap: My Passion lies in solving complex problems using code and also using the acquired knowledge from time into creating new interesting project!.